AkashNi70/change-multiple-php-version/README.md

 Step 1: Download PHP ( https://windows.php.net/downloads/releases/archives/ )

-You want to add an older PHP version to it (say PHP 5.6).Download the nts (Non Thread Safe) version of the PHP zip archive from php.net (see archive for older versions) and extract the files under c:\xampp\php56.
+You want to add any older PHP version to it (say PHP 5.6).Download the nts (Non Thread Safe) version of the PHP zip archive from php.net (see archive for older versions) and extract the files under c:\xampp\php56.

 Step 2: Configure php.ini